mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 1. Open the Mathesar configuration directory where you'd like to install Mathesar.
 By convention, we do it within `/etc/mathesar`

-2. Download necessary files into the configuration directory
+2. Download the necessary files into the configuration directory

     - Download the `docker-compose.yml` file from [https://github.com/centerofci/mathesar/raw/master/docker-compose.yml](https://github.com/centerofci/mathesar/raw/master/docker-compose.yml)
      - Download the example `.env.example` file used for setting the [configuration variables](../configuration.md) from [https://github.com/centerofci/mathesar/raw/master/.env.example](https://github.com/centerofci/mathesar/raw/master/.env.example)